 Dr Mona Le Luyer

 At the meso- and microstructural levels, teeth provide a wealth of unique information about growth trajectories and life-history parameters.
 This unique amount of biological data is stored at the external level, but mostly internally in enamel and dentine microstructures.
 Thus, a key for understanding the dental variations observed between Late Pleistocene and Early Holocene human groups is to retrieve accurate information on their development by moving from the external surface deep into the internal structure.
-Accordingly, by combining meso- and microstructural analyses, Dr Le Luyer aims to progress in the subtle assessment of tooth development variation and its causes in human children.
+Accordingly, by combining macro-, meso- and microstructural analyses, Dr Le Luyer aims to better understand the microevolutionary mechanisms that led to the reduction of modern human teeth in Europe.

 Le Luyer, M. (2018).
 La réduction des dents humaines à la transition Pléistocène-Holocène dans le sud-ouest de la France : réévaluation et apports de l’analyse de la structure interne par imagerie 3D.
 Paleo [Online]:77-86.
 Available at: https://journals.openedition.org/paleo/.Une réduction de la taille des dents humaines et une simplification de leur forme ont été observées en Europe et débattues en lien avec des changements culturels et environnementaux de la fin du Pléistocène et du début de l’Holocène.
 Entre autres facteurs, les techniques de cuisson ou la pression démographique ont été proposées comme causes de ces modifications biologiques.
 Cependant, ces modèles sont toujours débattus et les mécanismes qui ont contribué à la réduction des couronnes ne sont pas entièrement compris à ce jour.
 Grâce à de nouvelles découvertes et la révision des contextes chronologiques et archéologiques de certains gisements du sud-ouest de la France, une réévaluation la nature des variations des dimensions dentaires a été effectuée pour les individus datés du Magdalénien supérieur, de l’Azilien et du Mésolithique ancien.
 Des acquisitions microtomographiques d’une partie de l’échantillon ont été réalisées afin de caractériser de manière non invasive la structure interne des dents (épaisseur de l’émail, proportions des tissus dentaires).
 Si une réduction globale des dimensions dentaires est constatée pour tous les types de dents, elle est plus marquée entre l’Azilien et le Mésolithique ancien.
 Cette réduction est principalement liée aux changements de volume et d’épaisseur de l’émail, paramètre plastique et écosensible témoignant de variations dans la biomécanique de la mastication.
 Ces résultats soulignent l’impact des changements environnementaux et culturels du début de l’Holocène.
 Une révision des modèles impliqués dans ce phénomène de réduction dentaire est proposée.
 Ainsi, cette approche intégrée, combinant les aspects externe et interne des dents, a permis de dégager des facteurs potentiellement responsables de la variation dentaire observée à la transition Pléistocène-Holocène.